WICG/attribution-reporting-api/app_to_web.md

 For a site to enable App<->Web attribution after integrating with the Web API, they will only need to make server side changes.

-A reporting origin responding with the `Attribution-Reporting-Register-OS-Source` or `Attribution-Reporting-Register-OS-Trigger` headers while `Attribution-Reporting-OS-Support` is false will not forward any information to the underlying OS.
+A reporting origin responding with the `Attribution-Reporting-Register-OS-Source` or `Attribution-Reporting-Register-OS-Trigger` headers while `Attribution-Reporting-Support` does not contain `os` will not forward any information to the underlying OS.
 Normal Attribution-Reporting headers in this case will work normally.

 ## Privacy considerations